 Emma too is classified as a 6.5/10 putting it in the medium-firm mattress class.

-Firmness and comfort are very subjective topics so it is important to keep that in mind.
+Firmness and comfort are, however, very subjective topics so it is important to keep that in mind.

 As the Nectar mattress and Emma mattress are considered medium you should expect a balanced feel. it is important to mention that the nectar mattress may have a softer initial feel because of the slower response top memory foam layer but many customers have also stated it feels firm to them.